 Academic Expectation: Student living on the floor will be required to enroll in SL 299 – Service Learning, Diversity and Leadership.
 This course will explore the role of individuals and society in working toward the collective good.
 Issues of power, privilege, socio-historical context, and political economy will serve as foundational lines of analysis throughout the course.

 Please note that this is a full academic year assignment (as 1.5 credits offered per semester).
 Students that are planning to study abroad in the fall or spring semester are not eligible to apply.
 The class will take place Wednesday evenings at 5:00pm and registration directions will be sent upon acceptance into the community.
 (SAMPLE SYLLABUS)

 Community Collaborations: Service-Learning and Civic Engagement Center

-Community Description: Housed on the fourth floor of Fenway Hall, the Emerging Leaders Community is available to rising sophomore residents.
-Throughout their sophomore year, residents will optimize their experiences on their paths towards becoming effective and engaged student leaders.
+This Community is available to rising sophomore residents.
+Residents will optimize their experiences on their paths towards becoming effective and engaged student leaders.
 Following a leadership development plan, residents will develop their leadership identity, learn essential leadership skills and lessons, network with leaders from around campus, and participate in on and off campus programming opportunities.
-The style of housing offered is mostly 4 person suites configured as two doubles or two singles and one double.

 Community Collaborations: Student Programs and Engagement